 A Windows Form is one of the most common managed applications.
 A Windows Form creates a standard Windows application.
 You can complete this walkthrough using Visual Basic, C#, or C++.

 To prepare for this walkthrough

 If you already have an open solution open, close it.
-(From the File menu, select Close Solution.)
+(On the File menu, select Close Solution.)